agni-datta/agni-datta/README.md

 # About Me

-Hey!
-I'm a grad student who completed a master's in computer science with a minor in cybersecurity at VIT Bhopal University in India, during which I had the opportunity to work with Matteo Campanelli.
-This summer, I’m excited to be joining CISPA as an intern under the supervision of Doreen Riepel.
+Hello there!
+I’m a graduate student and I completed my master’s in computer science, with a minor in cybersecurity, at [VIT Bhopal University](https://vitbhopal.ac.in/) in India.
+I did my master’s thesis under the thoughtful mentorship of [Matteo Campanelli](https://binarywhales.com/).
+This summer, I’m at CISPA as a research assistant, hosted by the wonderful [Doreen Riepel](https://doreenriepel.me/).
+With any luck and minimal cosmic interference, I’ll be starting my PhD soon.

 ## Relevant Links